ttomtsis/python-ai-search-algorithms/README.md

 # AI - 1h ergasia
 - UCS Implementation Branch

-Semi-stable, needs further debugging.
+Looks stable, needs further debugging.
-When fully stable AND clean can merge with master
+When sure about stability AND clean can merge with master